adbaditya/businesscard/README.md

-# A digital business card with your socail links
+# A digital business card with your social links